How Humidity and Temperature Affect Gaming Chair Material Life

 Direct UV/Heat >35°C (95°F) Polymer Chain Scission Embrittlement of mesh; loss of tensile strength.

 Flex Ergonomic Office Chair With Dual Backrests, Gray Fabric, and Black Base, Promoting Comfortable Posture.
+Figure 1: High-quality fabric chairs often provide better breathability in high-humidity zones, reducing the risk of hydrolysis compared to standard PU leather.

 The Microclimate Trap: Why Your Room Sensor Lies

 A common misconception is that if your room's hygrometer reads a healthy 45% humidity, your chair is safe.
 However, the "micro-environmental" thresholds at the material surface are what actually govern degradation.
-According to the Building Science Corporation's report on relative humidity, condensation and mold risks jump when surface RH exceeds 70%, even if the room-average is much lower.
+According to the Building Science Corporation's report on relative humidity, condensation and material decay risks jump when surface RH exceeds 70%, even if the room-average is much lower.

 Regional Audit: Modeling Material Life Across Climates